adamsoliev/bearblog/intro-sql/blogpost.md

 #### Join types
 * `INNER JOIN` keeps only rows that match on both sides.
-* `LEFT JOIN` keeps all rows from the left table and fills-in columns from the right table only when you have a match, otherwise using NULL as the columns' value.
+* `LEFT JOIN` keeps all rows from the left table and fills in columns from the right table only when you have a match, otherwise using NULL as the column values.
 * `RIGHT JOIN` does the opposite: it keeps all rows from the right table.
 * `FULL JOIN` keeps all rows from both sides, padding missing values with NULL.
 * `CROSS JOIN` returns every possible combination of rows from both tables, so the result size is the product of their row counts.